-Unless you’ve a fondness for motorcycle adventures evolving into masochistic foot festivals, buying a boot is all about t, t and t.
-The quality of the components, the cachet of the brand and the features and style will count for nothing when your tootsies resemble raw minced meat and every moment (on- and o‑ -bike) is a brutal test of pain endurance.
+Unless you’ve a fondness for motorcycle adventures evolving into masochistic foot festivals, buying a boot is all about fit, fit and fit.
+The quality of the components, the cachet of the brand and the features and style will count for nothing when your tootsies resemble raw minced meat and every moment (on- and off-bike) is a brutal test of pain endurance.
 Believe me, get the wrong and even the best of tours can be an exercise in misery.

 Over the years I’ve witnessed many a foot that’s been the subject of an ill-fitting boot.
 Buy footwear that’s too tight and you’ll restrict blood flow to the lower extremities, which is the quickest way to attain freezing toes in cold conditions.
 Purchase a pair that are too loose and even a short walk can result in uncomfortable blisters and bruised toes.

 So, as you read through the following reviews keep in mind that what’s a best buy for ABR may not necessarily be the best buy for you if they don’t fit well.
 Make a list of the features you need, a short list of boots that match those needs, and buy the pair that fits you best.
 Follow that advice and you’ll always end up with the best boots for you.
 Alun Davies checks out the latest adventure and touring boots, so that you don’t have to.

 The higher the cut of the boot the heavier and less comfortable it will be.
 However, a high-cut boot will offer more protection to the shins from flying debris and if they’re waterproof, you’ll be able to go paddling in deeper bogs and rivers while keeping your feet dry.

 Adjustable quick-release clasps can be a godsend when they’re good quality and a frustrating pain in the arse when the quality lets them down.